OpenCTI-Platform/opencti/docs/docs/administration/entities.md

 You can define which Entities to hide platform-wide from « Settings » --> « Customization », and also from « Settings » --> « Parameters » giving you a list of hidden entities.

-You can also define hidden entities for specific users Roles, from « Settings » --> « Security » --> « Roles » and editing a Role.
+You can also define hidden entities for specific users Groups and users Organizations, from « Settings » --> « Security » --> « Groups/Organizations » and editing a Group/Organization.

 An overview is available in Parameters > Hidden entity types.